 Conscientious and timely completion of assignments is essential for success in this writing course.

-The assignments are under the Calendar tab on the left side of the Home Page.
+The assignments are under the Assignment Calendar tab on the left side of the Home Page.
 See the Course Calendar to determine when assignments are due.
+Assignments are due no later than midnight of the due date.
+Assignments are graded within 72 hours following the due date.
 All papers must be typed in MLA format and submitted as attachments when due.
 See lesson folders for reading assignments, videos, and course material.
 Specific instructions for each essay are posted in the essay assignment folder on the menu bar.
-All due dates are posted on the course calendar.
+All due dates are posted on the course assignment calendar.